 How we raise our kittens

-Eventually, the kittens are allowed to venture out of their nursery and spend time playing and socializing in various rooms of our house.
+Eventually, the kittens are allowed to venture out of their nursery to explore & experience new surroundings.
 They usually migrate from the nursery and discover the Catastrophic Creations in our sunroom where they get a lot of climbing and playtime.
 During this time, the kittens are acclimating to the presence of our dogs under close supervision.
-We do not allow our dogs approach and “play” with the kittens.
-The dogs are either kenneled nearby or required to be in a non-negotiable down-stay command around the kittens.
-We also invite friends and family over when the kittens are old enough for visitors so that they learn to socialize with other people.
-I also introduce the kittens to a variety of food (home made cat food, kibble, canned) so that they are familiar with different tastes and textures.
-Kittens are also introduced to car rides a few times prior to leaving for their forever homes to help lessen fear/stress/motion-sickness that can happen during travel.
+We do NOT allow our dogs to approach and “play” with the kittens.
+The dogs are either kenneled nearby or required to be in a non-negotiable down-stay when the kittens are out.
+Family, friends, and clients are welcome to visit the kittens a week after their first vaccination.
+I also introduce the kittens to a variety of food to familiarize them to different flavors and textures.
+At ~10 weeks old, I take the kittens on a couple of car rides to help lessen fear/stress of travel.

 What we feed

 Kittens are weaned on dry and wet food in addition to home made cat food.
 Below are details of each type of food I have used on the queens and/or kittens: